 Contrary to what you may have been led to believe, a curriculum vitae (or CV for short) and resume are not the same thing.
 And they are not interchangeable.
 What is the difference between a resume and a CV?
 A resume is a one- to two-page (and sometimes longer) summary of highlights meant to display your qualifications for a job or a professional position.
 It’s used prevalently across many industries and is most often what a jobseeker should submit to a potential employer when applying for a job.

 A CV, on the other hand, is used primarily within academia.
 It is often significantly longer than a resume, and tends to get lengthier the more time you’ve been in your career.
 In fact, if you only know one thing about the difference between a CV and resume, it’s probably that “a CV is long, and a resume is short.”
 For the most part, this is accurate.
 But there are much more meaningful differences between the two.
 So let’s talk about both, how to write them, and when to use them.
-I will teach you to make a rockin’ CV and resume for any occasion, and even share a good-looking, professional resume template.

 You’ve probably been led astray about resumes and CVs